troythewolfe/nNest/README.md

 nNest
 =====

-Node and backbone js server/client framework with a focus on code reuse between device builds
+Node, express and backbone server/client app framework with a focus on code reuse between server/client and device builds.

 ##Required modules
 * express